 The humpback, an endangered species, is Hawaii's state mammal -- and a whale watching expedition, available from virtually every island at which cruises call, is a must-do experience.
 In fact, ardent whale watchers have been known to book Hawaiian island cruises between December and April, during the mammals' annual time there.
 Each winter, between 5,000 and 6,000 humpbacks migrate to the Hawaiian Islands from chilly Alaskan waters to mate, give birth and raise their young.

-The largest numbers of these whales are found in the sheltered area between Maui, Lanai, Kahoolawe and Molokai, where the sea depth averages 250 feet.
+The best island for spotting whales on a cruise is Maui.
+The largest numbers of humpback whales are found in the sheltered area between Maui, Lanai, Kahoolawe and Molokai, where the sea depth averages 250 feet.
 Such shallow waters offer more protection from predators, making these waters ideal for birthing and calving.
 In addition, the four islands serve as a windbreak, keeping the waters in this area relatively calm.

 The seas off South Maui also are warm and clear, with temperatures averaging in the low 70's and visibility often at 75 to 100 feet.
 This makes it easier for calves' mothers to see and respond to predators.

 Greg Kaufman, founder of the Pacific Whale Foundation, offers this advice: Scan the horizon, looking for a blow and large splashes caused by activities such as breaching or tail slapping.
 Another indication is a boat that is sitting still for no apparent reason; there's likely to be a whale nearby.

 "Keep in mind that the average 'down time' for a whale is 7 to 15 minutes," Kaufman notes.
 "If you see a whale dive, keep watching in that area, and you will likely see it again before 20 minutes are up."

 And another tip?
 Go on a whale watch expedition.